matantoled/Coding-With-Matan_Private-Lessons/README.md

 # Coding With Matan - Private Lessons

 This repository contains materials and resources used in the **Coding With Matan** private coding lessons.
-The lessons focus on foundational web development concepts, specifically HTML and CSS.
+The lessons focus on foundational web development concepts, specifically HTML, CSS and SQL.

 ## Table of Contents